mfactory-lab/ic-solana/README.md

-# Signing module for Albus on IC
+# Threshold EdDSA signature canister for Albus on IC

 ## Problem